Tanq16/containerized-security-toolkit/README.md

 The security docker is effectively a combination of many of the good tools required for basic pentesting.
 It has the development image's packages installed as well.
 The following are the notable installations in the image &rarr;
 <!-- start bullet list -->
-* nmap, ncat & ncrack
+* nmap, ncat & ncrack, nuclei
-* ltrace & strace
+* ltrace, strace & gdb with pwndbg
-* gobuster, nikto & dirb
+* golang, gobuster, nikto & dirb
 * netdiscover & wireshark (tshark mainly, because its cli)
 * hydra, fcrackzip & john the ripper
-* gdb with pwndbg and golang
 * metasploit-framework & searchsploit (with exploit-database)
 * seclists & rockyou.txt
 <!-- end bullet list -->